WBBA COVID-19 Guidelines updated January 11, 2022.

 Following are the guidelines and reporting protocols.
 These can change at any time based on State of Minnesota and Wayzata School District guidelines, or independently by the WBBA.

 Mask wearing is optional.
-The school district does not require mask wearing in schools during the evenings or on weekends.
 If a team chooses to wear masks, that is up to their discretion.
 However, no player or coach can face negative repercussions, directly or implied, for not wearing a mask.

 Positive Test Process

 If a player or coach tests positive for COVID-19, the case must be reported to the WBBA immediately to ensure the proper steps are taken.

 Please email the following information to email@example.com:

 A player or coach who tests positive must isolate for a minimum of five days from the date of symptoms or positive test.
 They can return to the team after the isolation period if their symptoms are better, they have not had a fever within 24 hours without the use of medicine, and they wear a mask for an additional five days while participating in team activities.

 Close Contacts and Quarantining

 Close contacts are anyone who was within six feet of the person for more than 15 minutes in a 24-hour period.
 The timeframe for a close contact goes back 48 hours from when symptoms developed, or the date of a positive COVID-19 test.